 South Congress Avenue (SOCO)

 The buildings on South Congress Avenue, mostly from the 1930s, are modest, but they have been adapted in creative ways for locally-owned shops and restaurants.
-Notable sites include Guero's Taco Bar which is located in a converted feed-and-seed store from the 1800s and two motels from the 1930s.
-1000 – 1900 blocks of South Congress Avenue.
+Notable sites include Güero's Taco Bar which is located in a converted feed-and-seed store from the 1800s and two motels from the 1930s.
 Farther down Congress Avenue is St. Edward’s University, with an 1888 Gothic Revival main building designed by Nicholas Clayton.

-Learn more about historic Austin with our Guide to Historic Destinations in Austin or take a guided Downtown Walking Tour!
+Learn more about historic Austin with these historic sites or take a guided Downtown Walking Tour!